Dance

 1. The adjudicator will offer general comments to the class as a whole during adjudications.

-2. Specific comments to the competitor will be on their adjudication sheet and are meant for the dance teacher and competitor to discuss
+2. Specific comments to the competitor will be done via video adjudication and are meant for the dance teacher and competitor to discuss.

 3. The option to repeat a dance – whether completed or not – will be at the discretion of the Adjudicator and the dance committee chairs.
 A dance that is repeated will be for adjudication only except if the reason is beyond the dancer’s control.